Rosa pimpinellifolia

-Rosa pimpinellifolia, the burnet rose, is a species of rose native to western, central and southern Europe (north to Iceland and Norway) and northwest Africa.
+Rosa pimpinellifolia, the burnet rose or Scotch rose, is a species of rose native to western, central and southern Europe (north to Iceland and Norway) and northwest Africa.

 Habitat

 It is generally restricted to sand dunes or limestone pavements and typically has a coastal distribution when not on limestone.

 Description

 It is a rather low erect deciduous plant usually from 20–140 cm high but sometimes up to 2 metres.
 It spreads by basal shoots and can cover large areas.
 The stems have very numerous stiff bristles and many straight prickles.
-The young stems and prickles and the mature leaves tend to be very red with young growth a bright scarlet and older growth a deep maroon.
+The young stems, prickles, and mature leaves tend to be very red, with young growth a bright scarlet and older growth a deep maroon.

 The flowers are cream-white although rarely also pale pink.
-They are 2–4 cm diameter with five petals, which produce distinctive globular dark purple to black hips.
+They are 2–4 cm in diameter with five petals, which produce distinctive globular dark purple to black hips.

 Similar plants native further east in Asia, sometimes treated as Rosa pimpinellifolia var. subalpina, are now regarded as a separate species Rosa oxyacantha (Flora of China); it differs in having pink flowers and red hips.